pkp/pkp-docs/learning-ojs/en/production-publication.md

 # Chapter 15: Production and Publication

 With the completion of the Copyediting stage, the submission now moves to Production.
 From here, the copyedited files will be converted to publishable formats in the form of galley files (e.g., PDF, HTML) and proofread before publishing.
 A new journal issue will be created and the article will be scheduled for publication in the issue.
-This chapter explains the steps in that process, as well as how to use the versioning feature in OJS 3.2 to publish a new version of an article if significant changes are made.
+This chapter explains the steps in that process, as well as how to use the versioning feature (first introducted in OJS 3.2) to publish a new version of an article if significant changes are made.

 OJS also offers a straightforward way to bypass the editorial workflow described in the previous chapter and submit content directly into production, where it can be added to an issue and published.
 You can do this via Quick Submit plugin.
 See the detailed [Quick Submit plugin instructions under the Data Import & Export chapter](./tools.md#importexport).